 All the tickets for staff at C venues were free!
 You could only get the tickets just before the show started so you weren’t getting in the way of paying customers but it was still pretty dope.
 And you could have a plus one!
 Ding ding ding!

 Ahh, this is the information you’re really looking for.
 This is a list of all the venue groups that I can think of.
-There are some smaller ones, but tbh you probably won’t find many positions available for out-of-towners so you’re best going with the big fellas.
+There are some smaller ones, but tbh you probably won’t find many positions available at those for out-of-towners so you’re best going with the big fellas.

 - C venues